-It has been proven that addiction treatment is most successful when treated on a continuum of care.
-Continuum is defined as something that keeps going however changes slightly over time.
+When treating substance use disorder (SUD), trauma, and mental health, a continuum of care is crucial for symptom management and long-term recovery.
+Continuum is defined as something that keeps going, but changes slightly over time.
 Levels of care generally refer to the intensity of services received by the client.
-When treating addiction we want to slowly lower the intensity of support surrounding the client to slowly allow the addict to develop the skills to live a recovered life after their go to coping mechanism (drugs, alcohol and various process addictions) has been removed.
+When treating addiction and co-occurring disorders, the goal is to slowly lower the intensity of support surrounding the client to allow them to develop the skills and tools they need to live a recovered life.

-When in active addiction the person abandons abilities to develop healthy coping and life skills.
-Essentially, the addict has to relearn a new way to live.
-That does not happen overnight.
+While in active use, the addicted individual abandons the ability to develop healthy coping and life skills.
+Essentially, the client has to relearn a new way to live.
+This process does not happen overnight.

 The proven continuum of care for long-term recovery slowly shows the client how to develop and implement the new coping and life skills they are learning through the treatment process.
-As intensity of treatment transitions lower it allows the client to practice the new skills they are learning in a supportive way.
+As intensity of treatment transitions lower, the client is able to practice the new skills they are learning in a supported environment.

 When an addict decides they are ready to make changes in their life and work towards sobriety there is a proven continuum of care, which is as follows:

 Intensive Outpatient Program (IOP) – 60 days